Submit your Christmas tree for a chance to be featured in the magazine!

 This home used rustic wood floors to add to its rustic charm.
 To downplay the rustic style, choose something smooth instead.
 Both still make sense with the style.
 Courtesy of decomagz.com

 If your house isn’t any particular style at all, you’re in luck.
 You can choose whatever you want for floors, style-wise.
 The more general the style and design of your home, the more choices you have with flooring.
-The more specific style, the fewer options.
+The more specific style, the fewer your options.
 Obviously, you can break that rule and do what you want, but you run the risk of your floors sticking out like a sore thumb.

 light wood floors in a kitchen with gray counters and cabinets